apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/prefetching.md

 |`fs.s3a.prefetch.block.size`    |Size of a block    |`8M`    |
 |`fs.s3a.prefetch.block.count`    |Number of blocks to prefetch    |`8`    |

+Although, default size of the block for prefetching the input stream is 8 MB, minimum size allowed to set is 1 byte for a block.
+User should set the block size as per the use knowing that very low block size increases the number of blocks.
+Thus, it affects the performance by increasing the overhead for reading and prefetching each block.

 ### Key Components

 `S3PrefetchingInputStream` - When prefetching is enabled, S3AFileSystem will return an instance of